 The Clean Coalition has released a Solar Siting Survey that highlights the significant level of commercial-scale solar that may be generated within the City of San Diego.
 The Solar Siting Survey was conducted as part of the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) Solar Energy Innovation Network (SEIN), a collaborative effort to explore new ways solar energy can improve the affordability, reliability, and resilience of the nation’s electricity grid.
-The City of San Diego was one of nine teams selected to join the program, with a defined objective to ensure that 25% of the total electricity consumed throughout the City of San Diego is generated by local renewable energy sources sited within the city by 2035, when San Diego intends to be powered by 100% renewables.
+The City of San Diego was one of nine teams selected to join the program to get an analysis of the distributed solar potential for the city.
+San Diego also set up a defined objective to ensure that 25% of the total electricity consumed throughout the city is generated by local renewable energy sources sited within the city by 2035, when San Diego intends to be powered by 100% renewables.

 The San Diego Solar Siting Survey identified approximately 500 MWac of technical solar siting potential for large commercial-scale solar deployments on built environments within the city.
 The survey pinpointed the location and estimated project sizing for over 120 prospective solar sites that could each host a solar project of at least 1 MWac.
 While a portion of the solar siting potential is on large rooftops, more than 75% is on parking lots and parking structures, which are often overlooked as siting opportunities for clean local energy.
 In total, this survey identified enough local solar capacity to fulfill the average power needs of about 500,000 homes during peak solar production hours.